ween3654/Advanced_Aanlytics-MADT8101/section4: Customer Segmentation & Product Recommendation/readme.md

 >> Determine the number of customer data clusters using the Elbow Method based on the chart.
 The appropriate number of clusters for the dataset should be divided into 4 clusters (k=4).
  -- pic3--

+Then we use "Autoencoders" for clustering customers.
+It is an unsuperivsed Artificial Neural Network that attempts to encode the data by compressing it into the lower dimension and decoding the data to reconstruct the original input.
+The bottleneck layer holds the compressed representation of the input data.
+--pic4--